Why Home Care is the Best Option for Elderly Couples

 It is sometimes necessary to move people into a care home, so they can receive specialist, round-the-clock care.
 However, wherever there is a genuine choice, the home care option tends to be preferable.
 This eliminates the risk of an elderly couple being separated, leading to emotional damage, and also minimises disruption more generally.

 Abbots Care is a home care provider, serving residents of the Dorset and Hertfordshire regions.
-We are accredited by the Care Quality Commission and the UK Home Care Association, and are able to offer both adult and respite care, as well as care for people with physical or learning disabilities, and specialist dementia care.
+We are accredited by the Care Quality Commission and the UK Home Care Association, and are able to offer both adult and respite care, as well as physical or learning disabilities care, and specialist dementia care.